ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

-Unless otherwise mentioned, each test case is configured to create a single BBR connection traveling over a controlled path with a bottleneck bandwidth (ie: 10Mbps) and two-way propagation delay that are fixed for the entire duration of the test.
+Unless otherwise mentioned, each test case is configured to create a single BBR connection traveling over a controlled path with a bottleneck bandwidth and two-way propagation delay that are fixed for the entire duration of the test.
 The tests can use network emulation, network simulation, or a controlled network path such as a laboratory environment.

+In order to cover the wide set of real-world usecases, test cases can be run with a variety of RTTs (ie: <1ms to 1s) and bandwidths (64kbit-10Gbit).

 To ensure internal state variables, including the Bandwidth Estimator, are initialized correctly, when an test case says it starts in a phase